lyuboraykov/blog/_posts/2014-06-19-the-big-bash.markdown

 Or as a friend of mine once said:

-> I read articles about 'Best practises in Bash' everyday, but in the end of the day, I say to myself get over it - it's Bash.
+> I read articles about 'Best practises in Bash' everyday, but in the end of the day, I say to myself: "Get over it - it's Bash".